ABOUT JEFFREY

 At the heart of Jeffrey’s work is family.

-Family also means stepping up when it matters most.
-When their nephew needed a stable home, Jeffrey and Jason adopted him at the age of 15.
-Becoming parents deepened Jeffrey’s understanding of education, housing stability, mental health, and the systems families depend on when life changes unexpectedly.
+Jeffrey and Jason have built a life rooted in partnership and shared responsibility, and their dogs Jak and Fox bring daily reminders of patience and joy.
+When their nephew needed a stable home, they adopted him at age 15.
+Becoming a parent deepened Jeffrey’s understanding of education, housing stability, mental health, and the systems families rely on when life changes unexpectedly.

 GUIDING PRINCIPALS